quazimut/articles/7-turing-complete/7-turing-complete.md

 <img align="right" src="/7-turing-complete/braid_info.png">First of all: if you haven't played the game, you seriously should.
 This is one of my all-time favorites and I was blown away when I learned that the game is not just beautifully designed with a fascinating storyline but also Turing-complete.
 To be fair, the game isn't Turing-complete as it is but rather the *game mechanics*.
 Linus Hamilton in his 2014 white paper, [Braid is undecidable](https://arxiv.org/pdf/1412.0784.pdf) walks us through the specific game elements we need to prove turing-completeness.
 These elements are:

 1. monstars
-2. lever+platform
+2. bunnies
-3. one-way surfaces
+3. rewinding time
-4. cannons
+4. lever+platform
-5. bunnies
+5. one-way surfaces
-7. rewinding time.
+6. cannons

 He shows how to create a [counter machine](https://www.wikiwand.com/en/Counter_machine) out of these elements which are:
 > one of the simplest types of machines known to exhibit Turing-complete behavior.